Lumi-supercomputer/lumi-userguide/docs/hardware/network.md

 [slingshot-11-hpe-page]: https://www.hpe.com/emea_europe/en/compute/hpc/slingshot-interconnect.html

 All LUMI compute nodes use the [HPE Cray Slingshot-11][slingshot-11-hpe-page] 200 Gbps network interconnect (NIC).
-The LUMI-C (CPU nodes) are equipped with a single endpoints while the LUMI-G nodes (GPU nodes) have 4 endpoints - one for each AMD MI250x GPU modules.
-Each endpoints provide up to 50 GB/s of bidirectional bandwidth.
+The LUMI-C nodes (CPU) are equipped with a single endpoint while the LUMI-G nodes (GPU nodes) have 4 endpoints - one for each AMD MI250x GPU modules.
+Each endpoint provide up to 50 GB/s of bidirectional bandwidth.
 The HPE Cray Slingshot NIC features high performance RDMA and hardware acceleration for MPI and SHMEM based software.